In the corporate world, leadership is critical in determining an organization’s success or failure. However, not all leadership styles are beneficial.

 Toxic habits of leaders can create a ripple effect throughout an organization.

-They can lead to decreased employee engagement, lower productivity, and increased stress levels among employees.
+They can lead to decreased employee engagement, lower productivity, and increased stress levels.

-Moreover, they can tarnish the organization’s reputation, making it difficult to attract and retain top talent.
+Moreover, they can tarnish the organization’s reputation, challenging attracting and retaining top talent.

 Therefore, identifying and eliminating these toxic habits is crucial for fostering a healthy and productive work environment.